netidx/netidx-book/src/examples/complete_system.md

 # A Clean Slate Design Using Netidx

-In the last chapter we added netidx publishing of one data point from an existing system, and then explored what we could do with the data.
-In this chapter we're going to look at a system designed from scratch to use netidx as it's primary means of communication and control.
+In the last example we added netidx publishing of one data point, and then explored what we could do with the data.
+In this example we're going to look at a system designed from scratch to use netidx as it's primary means of communication and control.

 The system we're going to look at is the control program of an off the grid solar generator.
 The system uses a Prostar MPPT controller, which